Nemocas/AbstractAlgebra.jl/docs/src/poly_interface.md

 MyPolyRing{T}(R, s, cached)
 ```

-Accordingly, `polynomial_ring_only` only needs to be defined, if such a
+Accordingly, a `poly_ring` method only needs to be defined if such a
-constructor does not exist or other behaviour is wanted.
+constructor does not exist for `dense_poly_type(T)` or if other behaviour is wanted.

 ### Basic manipulation of rings and elements